Contact us now

 • Book accommodation in advance if visiting during the Liberation Day holiday period (April 30th).

 • Bring cash, as many smaller businesses, boat tour operators, and rural attractions don’t accept credit cards.
-ATMs are available in Ninh Binh city but can be limited in rural areas.
+ATMs are available in Ninh Binh city, but can be limited in rural areas.

 Suggested itinerary in April in Ninh Binh